ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 {@snippet features/build-font-source}

-The {@link module:font/font~Font} plugin provides extended formatting of the document content.
+The {@link module:font/font~Font} plugin provides extended text formatting options for the document content.
 It enables the following features in the rich-text editor:
 * {@link module:font/fontfamily~FontFamily} &ndash; Allows to change the font family by applying inline `<span>` elements with a `font-family` in the `style` attribute.
 * {@link module:font/fontsize~FontSize} &ndash; Allows to control the font size by applying inline `<span>` elements that either have a CSS class or a `font-size` in the `style` attribute.
 * {@link module:font/fontcolor~FontColor} &ndash; Allows to control the font color by applying inline `<span>` elements with a `color` in the `style` attribute.